ED-IP/Milestone-3-project/README.md

 	- **HTML** is used to create the structure of the web-page.

 - **[Materialize](https://materializecss.com/)**
-    - **Materialize** is used to provide css style and elements to the web-page
+    - **Materialize** is used to provide css style for the web-page

 - **[Font Awesome](https://fontawesome.com/)**
-	- The page use several simbols from **Font Awesome** service.
+	- The website use several simbols from **Font Awesome** service.

 ## To do / Incomplete features

-- There are several input fields that need to indicate that they have some restrictions in the characters they can be used on them and limitations in length
+- There are several input fields that need to indicate that they have some restrictions in the characters they can accept and limitations in length
 - Add the footer
+- Visually more engaging warning message (when matches aren't found in the dictionary, a user trying to edit a entry that is not their etc...)
+- Remove Debug from app.py

 ## Testing

 - User stories testing

-    - Should be able to search for terms inside the dictionary (All users)
+    - Users Should be able to search for terms inside the dictionary (Anonimous and registered)

     - Anonimous users can't add, delete or edit terms in the database